pyfisch/rfcs/text/0000-crate-name-transfer.md

   an issue or sending a pull request.
 A crate that is "up for grabs" trivially meets the "clear-cut situation" requirement if ownership of that name is ever requested.

+- Crate name transfers are executed by a crates.io operations person.

 - Decision to terminate the experiment may be delivered by filing an issue containing the safeword message above.
 A pre-prepared note will be added to